 It is the responsibility of the NFP to ensure that TFC’s courier only collects the correct items.

 In the period of time between TFC picking up the collected items from the NFP and TFC paying the NFP for the items, the value of the items is unknown and the items are therefore uninsurable.
 TFC cannot reimburse the NFP or it’s supporters for any loss or damage to items in this period of time.

-Once items have been collected from an NFP or posted by an NFP supporter, it is not possible to return any items and TFC will exercise due diligence in sorting donated items but cannot be held responsible if items are overlooked.
+Once items have been collected from an NFP or posted by an NFP supporter, it is not possible to return any items and TFC are not responsible for any loss which may result from items being irrecoverable.

+TFC will exercise due diligence in sorting donated items but cannot be held responsible if items are overlooked.

 TFC will calculate the “total value” of the collected items as the aggregated value of recyclable items taking into account the overall resale value of re-saleable goods.

 TFC will buy the collected items from the NFP at a price based on “total value” as calculated above, minus appeal costs divided 75:25 in favour of the NFP.

 The calculation of appeal costs attributable to any NFP is mostly straightforward and in pursuit of transparency, requests for breakdowns and copies of relevant documents are welcomed.

 Not all appeal costs are individually invoiced to particular NFP accounts and where overlaps occur TFC will use its best endeavours to fairly apportion costs in line with appeal size.

 In those rare cases where documents establishing appeal costs contain inseparable information about more than one NFP, TFC may be prevented by client confidentiality and data protection protocols and legislation from sharing information.

 TFC will endeavour to pay for recycled items before the end of the first full month following the collection of ‘’Recycling Projects’’ from the NFP and every six months in the case of ‘’Freepost Recycling Appeals” unless other arrangements are required by TFC.

 TFC may at any time, without notice, vary any or all of the above Terms of Business and Operational Procedures.

-These 08-17 Terms of Business and Operational Procedures replace any previous terms, come into force one month from the date of this correspondence, and represent the only agreement between TFC and the NFP.
+These 08-18 Terms of Business and Operational Procedures replace any previous terms, come into force one month from the date of this correspondence, and represent the only agreement between TFC and the NFP.